Walter Shillington writes about products he knows firsthand. His articles focus on healthcare, electronics, watches, and household items.

 According to its description, the Echo Smart Speaker was a step up from the Dot.
 This device is equipped with a 2.5-inch woofer and a 0.6-inch tweeter.
 I also noted that Amazon would, for an additional seven dollars, throw in one of their fancy Smart Plugs.

-We were both sold.
-My sister picked up a pair of Echo Dots, and I spent about the same amount on an Echo Smart Speaker.
+I bought an Echo Smart Speaker.
 Then, because I’m prone to impulsive purchases, I ordered a 100W subwoofer to go with it.

 Amazon Smart Plug